All Episodes

 And I'm debating whether or not to play the soundbite and tell you who.

-Here, the Meghan McArdle piece, I referenced this right as the previous hour was coming to a screeching halt.
+Here, the Megan McArdle piece, I referenced this right as the previous hour was coming to a screeching halt, is Obama cooking the census books for Obamacare.

 This is on Bloomberg.

-And uh a couple of pull quotes, but why, dear God, oh why would you change it in the one year in the entire history of the Republic that it is most important for policymakers, researchers, and voters to be able to compare the number of uninsured to those in prior years.
+But why, dear God, oh, why would you change it in the one year in the entire history of the republic that it is most important for policymakers, researchers, and voters to be able to compare the number of uninsured to those in prior years?

 The answers would seem to range from total incompetence on the part of every level of the regime to something worse.